Suraj0791/bookly/build.md

 so make admin layout nd all
 inside comp folder make a admin folder which we will use just for admin components create sidebar inside admin/compinents that is sidebar for admin panel similarly header nd all

+now admins had ability to add new books so we will add add new books functionality as well as ui for adding book form for thatm make a new folder inside admin , books and make page.tsx nd in components/admin make a new folder forms and inside that BookForm